IQ FUN PARK™ – TEST PREP THAT FEELS LIKE A GAME!

 “I wrote a while back asking for advice for looming tests (I had read your book and my mom sent us the IQ Fun Park game), and you responded so quickly with reassurance we were on the right track.
 So I wanted to let you know our son was offered a spot at Hunter next year and I do believe you should truly share in the congratulations.
 Without your book, lovely game and accessibility I don’t know that I would have been able to relax into this whole process and let him do his thing.
-Thank you for letting me breathe and have fun with my child through this crazy New York City process.” –SD, NYC Mom
+Thank you for letting me breathe and have fun with my child through this crazy New York City process.” ~ SD, NYC Mom

 “My daughter increased her IQ score by 17 points!
 My 5-year-old daughter was tested in October 2010 and scored below the 130 requirement for the gifted program in the public school system.
-My husband and I felt that her true IQ was higher, and that we had not prepared her well for the test.
+My husband and I felt that her true IQ was higher, and that we had not prepared her for the test.
 It seemed to us that she missed some questions because she did not understand what the questioner meant.
 We purchased the IQ Fun Park game and played it with her a few times a week.
 Playing the game was a special treat for her; she loved the focused attention and the challenge of the game.
-She was tested again in February 2011 (this time with a different test since she was now 6 years old).
+She was tested again in February 2011 (this time with a different test since she was now 6-years-old).
 After just 4 months her score had increased by 17 points!
 Before IQ Fun Park she was in the 92nd percentile, after using IQ Fun Park she tested in the 99th percentile!
 Her tested IQ now surpasses the 130 requirement.
 We are so pleased that we purchased IQ Fun Park.
-I highly recommend it to anyone considering having their child tested for school placement.” –Melinda W., Port Orange, Florida
+I highly recommend it to anyone considering having their child tested for school placement.” ~ Melinda W., Port Orange, Florida

 “We have LOVED the IQ game!
 More importantly my 6-year-old son, who is not easily entertained asks to play every day!!
 We are so in awe over this and so thankful we got the game!
 I had never done many of these types of questions with him before.
-At first they took him off guard but now he is answering like a pro!” –Melissa, NYC Mom
+At first they took him off guard but now he is answering like a pro!” ~ Melissa, NYC Mom

 CLICK HERE TO READ MORE PARENT COMMENTS!

-Do you sometimes worry that your child won’t get into the school you most want him to attend?
-Have you wondered how he would do on the tests kids have to take for private school admission or gifted program qualification?
+Do you ever worry that your child won’t get into the school you most want him to attend?
+Have you wondered how he would do on the tests kids have to take for private school admission or gifted and talented program qualification?
 Does it bother you that 4-year-olds are tested in the first place?
 Is doing pre-academic work with your child the last thing you want to do after a long, hard day?

 When my son, Sam (left), was 3, he was given the WPPSI, the same IQ test he would have to take to qualify for private kindergarten at 4.
 Because of a hearing problem, his scores were abysmal – 37th percentile.
 “Your child will never be able to function in a regular classroom,” I was told.
 Luckily, my mother has her PhD in Early Childhood Education.
 She helped me understand the abilities he needed to develop to do well on an IQ test and, more importantly, in kindergarten.
 Every night for about a year I worked with him for a half-hour or so.
 At age 4, he was tested again – this time (tada!) he scored in the 94th percentile!* Sam was accepted into a top private school in NYC.